 Compact Size

-This toilet has the pump and macerator built into the body beneath the bowl.
-It reduces the toilet’s footprint and removes the need to hide the macerator behind a false wall.
+This toilet has its pump and macerator built into the unit beneath the bowl, allowing for a smaller footprint.
+It also means you won’t need to hide the macerator behind a false wall if you want a minimalist finish in your bathroom.

 Comfort Height